-- One Service to build a database for a different Service: DBB Scan Records are posted to the DBB Destination Database by app users authorized to scan for Service A. Those app users build the database to be used by Service B, a totally separate Service, generally without the ability to add or edit values.
-For example, Service A may provision IDs, vouchers or assets to the destination database while Service B is meant to simply validate if the value is in the database and optionally check for duplicate scans for access control, attendance, voucher redemption, asset tagging, etc.
+- One Service to build a database for a different Service: DBB Scan Records are posted to the DBB Destination Database by app users authorized to scan for Service A. Those app users build the database to use withService B. This will be a totally separate Service, generally without the ability to add or edit values.
+For example, Service A may provision IDs, vouchers or assets to the destination database.
+Service B simply validates if the value is in the database and check for duplicate scans.
+Also, you can use this service for access control, attendance, voucher redemption, asset tagging, and more.

 Definition of Options